junxit/us-congress-bills-110/metadata.md

 - 2008-05-16 — Introduced in House
 - 2008-05-16 — Introduced in House
 - 2008-05-16 — Referred to the House Committee on Ways and Means.
+- 2008-05-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-05-20 — Considered as unfinished business. (consideration: CR H4187-4188)
+- 2008-05-20 — Considered under suspension of the rules. (consideration: CR H4160-4171)
+- 2008-05-20 — DEBATE - The House continued with debate on H.R.
+6081.
+- 2008-05-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6081.
+- 2008-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-20 — Mr. Rangel moved to suspend the rules and pass the bill, as amended.
+- 2008-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 331). (text: CR H4160-4167)
+- 2008-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 331).(text: CR H4160-4167)